-BIS 190 Special Topics in Information Systems (3 credits)
+BIS 190: Special Topics in Information Systems

 This course is designed to teach students about current industry driven technologies and new technologies as they appear.
-Prerequisite: None

-BIS 211 Structured Programming I - COBOL (3 credits)
+BIS 211: Structured Programming I - COBOL

 This is an introductory course in the application of COBOL.
 The course presents the student with generalized techniques for analyzing, designing and developing computer programs using COBOL.
 This course emphasizes structured design and modularization.
 Students are introduced to design aides such as pseudo code, structured flow charts and hierarchical charts.

-Prerequisite: BIS 140 or BIS 143 or a programming language.
+BIS 140 or BIS 143 or a programming language.

-BIS 220 Advanced Business Applications (3 credits)
+BIS 220: Advanced Business Applications

 This is a course in the theory and use of information systems as a tool for organizing, analyzing, and presenting information in a variety of modern professional environments, such as accounting, marketing, productions, sales, etc. Topics include data and information flow throughout the information system: data management using database creation and manipulation, data analysis using spreadsheets, data presentation using multimedia presentation graphics software and desktop publishing, and the integration of Internet resources into each area.
-Prerequisite: None

-BIS 221 Fundamentals of Information Systems (3 credits)
+BIS 221: Fundamentals of Information Systems

 In order to succeed in business, companies must understand how to leverage technology.
 This course provides an overview of the role and use of information systems in supporting business processes and decision-making, gaining competitive advantage, and enabling electronic commerce and enterprise collaboration.
 Core concepts/disciplines covered include: collaboration systems, hardware/software, databases, systems development, business intelligence, networks and telecommunications, e-commerce/web 2.0, security, and process management.
 The subjects discussed in the course prepare students in business majors to integrate their management, accounting, finance, and marketing knowledge with information technology.
-Prerequisite: None

-BIS 230 Principles of Electronic Commerce (3 credits)
+BIS 230: Principles of Electronic Commerce

 Online commerce is everywhere today, reshaping many aspects of our lives.
 This course provides an overview of E-commerce as it impacts business functions such as accounting, economics, finance, management and marketing as well as addressing online security and safety Course may be useful for anyone interested in the Internet.
-Prerequisite: None (Also listed as BUS 230)
+(Also listed as BUS 230)

-BIS 330 Project Management (3 credits)
+BIS 330: Project Management

 This course will provide the student with an understanding of methods and practices in the field of project management.
 Project and program management is one of the fastest growing professions in today's business world.
 This course will study the functions involved in project and program management and allow the student to develop a full understanding of every aspect needed to become a competent project management professional.
 Students will use project management software for an assigned project during the semester.
-Prerequisite: 20 credit hours or permission of the BIS Program Director.
 (Also listed as BUS 330)